PlanetDestroyyer/kawach/frontend/AUTH_FLOW.md

 # Authentication Flow Documentation

 ## Overview
-This document describes the complete authentication flow implemented in the SafeGuard women's safety app, connecting the frontend to the backend API.
+This document describes the complete authentication flow implemented in the Kawach women's safety app, connecting the frontend to the backend API.

 ## Authentication Flow